-All campus bulletin boards are the private property of Fredonia.
+All campus bulletin boards are the private property of The State University of New York at Fredonia.
 Those wishing to advertise events or promote commercial activities must strictly adhere to the campus' posting policies.

 All student organizations, academic and departmental offices, and individual faculty and staff who wish to advertise sanctioned events and programs on the Fredonia campus must obtain a posting stamp for their poster/flyer from the Campus Life Office before it is hung.
 With the exception of the promotion of alcohol, where a strict campus policy is enforced, it is not the intent or responsibility of the Campus Life staff to censor information, but to verify that the poster/flyer promotes a legitimate campus event.
 Campus event posters/flyers that receive the "Approved for Posting" stamp may be posted on any designated campus bulletin board.
 In order to allow space for groups to advertise their events, the college asks that promotions are limited to one flyer/poster per bulletin board.
 Posters and flyers should not be posted in a manner that covers or obstructs another organization's promotion.